University Counseling Centers: Pros and Cons to Consider

 University community counseling clinics are one of the hidden gems of the therapy world.
 They put many safeguards in place to ensure that their services are ethical and effective.
 In fact, they’re designed to meet the strictest ethical standards so they can teach ethics to students.

 Students discuss the latest research and knowledge with their colleagues and mentors and apply it in their work with you.
-They use the most current evidence-based methods in their sessions.
-And you can usually get these high-quality services for free or for an extremely low rate.
+They often use new and cutting-edge evidence-based methods in their sessions.
+They are guided by expert supervisors.
+And you can often get their help for free or for a very low rate.

 PRO TIP

-What Should You Expect at a University Counseling Clinic?
+What Should You Expect at a University Community Counseling Clinic?

 While there are differences among them, most university community counseling clinics have a few key things in common: